-Below is a list of exhibitions held at the Newberry from 1995 to 2011.
-Please contact the Public Programs office at email@example.com for information about Newberry exhibitions before 1995.
+Below is a list of exhibitions held at the Newberry from 1995 to present.
+Please contact the Public Programs office at firstname.lastname@example.org for information about Newberry exhibitions before 1995.

 In this exhibition you will see a small sample of rare and special books on religion, published from the thirteenth to the nineteenth centuries that the Newberry collected over the last two decades.
 In 1991, Newberry Trustee Sister Ann Ida Gannon, president Emerita of Mundelein College, arranged for the transfer of Mundelein’s rare book collection to the Newberry.

 Think contemporary American political debate is vicious?
 Our experience is mild compared with seventeenth and eighteenth-century French political infighting, a period famous for royal claims to divine right and for regicide.